od1na/houzing/README.md

-# Getting Started with Create React App
+# Getting Started with Houzing

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github [Houzing](https://github.com/od1na/houzing.git).
+# Can see the DEMO [Houzing](https://netlify.com/od1na/houzing.git).

 ## Available Scripts